astroumd/lmtoy/docs/wishlist.md

   to the old default, based on weight from the convolution.

 * a number of NEMO based tools were added that might need a python (astropy) equivalent if deemed useful.
-The $NEMO comments in the scripts.

-* The script **lmtoy_reduce.sh** is like a pipeline, intended not to need user input, other then the obsnum.
+* The script **lmtoy_reduce.sh** is our simple pipeline, intended not to need user input, other then the obsnum.
 See [lmtoy_reduce.md](../examples/lmtoy_reduce.md).
 Still a few things to wrap up (e.g. spatial extent).
 Script can also be re-run and learn from new parameters.

 * There is a benchmark (IRC+10216) but it's not public data yet.
 Should we? who is the PI?
-This is commissionigng data with some bad header info, so it's scientifically not correct.
+This is commissioning data with some bad header info, so it's scientifically not correct.

 * A new script "lmtinfo.py" that spits out some useful variables in "rc"